Michael Allaby: Life and career

-He has written widely about science, particularly about ecology and weather.
-He edits and writes dictionaries and encyclopaedias for Macmillan Publishers and Oxford University Press.
-He co-authored James Lovelock's first two books: The Greening of Mars (1984, Warner Books, ISBN 0-446-32967-3) and Great Extinction (1983, Doubleday, ISBN 0-385-18011-X).
+He wrote widely about science, particularly about ecology and weather.
+He edited and wrote dictionaries and encyclopaedias for Macmillan Publishers and Oxford University Press.
+He co-authored two books with James Lovelock: The Greening of Mars (1984, Warner Books, ISBN 0-446-32967-3) and Great Extinction (1983, Doubleday, ISBN 0-385-18011-X).
 His book, The Food Chain (André Deutsch, ISBN 0-233-97681-7) was runner-up for the Times Educational Supplement Information Book Award in 1984.
-The New York Public Library chose Dangerous Weather: Hurricanes as one of its books for the teenage in 1998.
+The New York Public Library chose Dangerous Weather: Hurricanes as one of its books for the Teen Age in 1998.
 He won the Aventis Junior Prize for Science Books in 2001 for How the Weather Works.
-He is a member of the Society for the History of Natural History, the Planetary Society, the Society of Authors, the New York Academy of Sciences, and the Association of British Science Writers.
+He was a member of the Society for the History of Natural History, the Planetary Society, the Society of Authors, the New York Academy of Sciences, and the Association of British Science Writers.

+Allaby died on 4 May 2025, at the age of 91.